RemDelaporteMathurin/FESTIM-SurfaceKinetics-Validation/README.md

 ## Overview

-This repository contains scripts for V&V of surface kinetics model implemented in FESTIM.
+This repository contains scripts for V&V of the kinetic surface model implemented in FESTIM.

 ## Cases